abinit/abinit/doc/developers/abimkdocs.md

 However, starting in Summer 2017, we require every input variable to be also mentioned in at least one of the documentation "topics" and, for such topic, to be characterized by a "tribe".

-The allowed list of tribes (a generic list, irrespective of the topic) is contained in `~abinit/doc/topics/origin_files/list_tribes.yml`.
+The allowed list of tribes (a generic list, irrespective of the topic) is declared in `~abinit/abimkdocs/variables.py`.
 Standard names are:

 - `compulsory` (when such input variable **must** be present in the input file when the "feature" of the topic is activated)